Track MCP LogoTrack MCP

 🐳 Docker Setup

-Prerequisites: Make sure you have Docker installed and running.
+Prerequisites: Make sure you have Docker installed and running, and uv installed on the host for the one-time --login step.

 Authentication